cisco/mercury/README.md

    **[-d or --directory] d** sets the working directory to d, so that all output files are written into that location.
-When capturing at a high data rate, a a high performance filesystem and disk should be used, and NFS partitions should be avoided.
+When capturing at a high data rate, a high performance filesystem and disk should be used, and NFS partitions should be avoided.

    **--config c** reads configuration information from the file c.